TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Experiments

 To prevent leakage from near-duplicate crops, we split TIQA-Crops by source image ID (all crops from the same image are assigned to the same split).
 We report results only on the held-out test split.
 This way, the 10,000 MOS-annotated crops from TIQA-Crops were split into training (9,000), validation (500), and test (500) sets.
 TIQA-Images was used in its entirety without further splitting.

-We compare against three baseline families: (i) OCR confidence scores: PaddleOCR 3.0~\cite{paddle}, SAR~\cite{sarocr}; (ii) VLM-based judges: Qwen3~\cite{qwen3}, GLM 4.6~\cite{glm46}; and (iii) a generic no-reference IQA metric TOPIQ~\cite{topiq}.
-For VLM judges, we prompt the model to score text rendering fidelity only on a 0-5 scale (floats allowed), ignoring textual meaning/spelling; the score is the first parsed number.
-Additional details on model selection and VLM prompting are provided in Appendix~\ref{app:impl}.
+We compare against four baseline families: (i) OCR confidence scores: PaddleOCR~3.0 (PP-OCRv5)~\cite{paddle}, EasyOCR~\cite{easyocr}, \\ RapidOCR~\cite{rapidocr}, SAR~\cite{sarocr}, all used out-of-the-box with their default detector–recognizer pipelines; (ii) VLM-based judges: \\ \texttt{Qwen3-VL-235B-A22B-Instruct}~\cite{qwen3} and \texttt{GLM-4.6V}~\cite{glm46}, both \\ Mixture-of-Experts vision–language models (235B/22B-active and 106B/12B-active parameters, respectively) queried via their public APIs; (iii) general no-reference IQA metrics TOPIQ~\cite{topiq} and HyperIQA~\cite{hyperiqa} (loaded from the \texttt{pyiqa} toolbox); and (iv) widely-used backbones ResNet50~\cite{resnet} and ViT~\cite{vit} fine-tuned from ImageNet-pretrained weights.
+For VLM judges, we prompt the model to score \emph{text rendering fidelity only} on a 0--5 scale (floats allowed), explicitly instructing it to ignore textual meaning and spelling; the score is the first parsed number in the response, and we use a fixed temperature of $0$ to make outputs reproducible.
+Prompts are provided in Appendix~\ref{app:results}.

+To ensure a fair comparison and isolate the contribution of the architectural design, we train all baselines using the same two-stage procedure as ANTIQA: synthetic pretraining on the 110k OCR-pseudo-labeled crops followed by fine-tuning on the 10k MOS-labeled crops, as we found this protocol consistently outperformed direct training on MOS labels.
+The ResNet50 and ViT backbones are initialized from ImageNet-pretrained weights with a regression head, while TOPIQ and HyperIQA are fine-tuned from their official pretrained checkpoints.
+Full hyperparameters and training configurations for each baseline are reported in Appendix~\ref{app:impl}.

 \textbf{Image-level aggregation for TIQA-Images dataset.} We aggregate crop scores into an image-level score via area-weighted pooling: